-To give My TrackMan credit it’s a very comprehensive & specialised piece of software that even a layman like myself can see by glancing over the encyclopedic content included.
+To give My TrackMan credit it’s a very comprehensive & specialised piece of software that even a layman like myself can see by glancing over the encyclopedic content it offered.
 I can completely understand how enthusiasts would’ve appreciated the depth of the information it provided by the JRA from the comfort of their own homes.
 The remaining content accessible on the disc would presently only be useful for historical information which it would be definitely more convenient & easier to simply to use google to search for the information.
 Even if you were a horse racing enthusiast its simply impossible to accurately assess the service provided by the software due to its reliance on its defunct online connectivity.
 SHOUEI System’s My Trackman software was well reviewed in contemporary Dreamcast periodicals of the time so that might inform you of the software’s standing in the systems catalogue.

 SHOUEI System had another title in development which proceeded My TrackMan’s development by some margin.
-Warrz had a particularly protracted development with the game originally being developed for SEGA’s previous system the SEGA Saturn i’ll speculate that since it was set to be an intensive online title it would’ve been a late release title on the system probably sometime in late ’98.
-Obviously SHOUEI System realised the dwindling Saturn market wasn’t an ideal platform to continue development for so late in it’s commercial lifespan & SEGA’s upcoming Dreamcast with its in-built online connectivity represented a much better prospect for Warrz’s release.
+Warrz had a particularly protracted development with the game originally being developed for SEGA’s previous system the SEGA Saturn.
+It was set to be an intensive massive multiplayer online title & it would’ve been a late release title on the system probably sometime in late ’98.
+Obviously SHOUEI System realised the dwindling Saturn market wasn’t an ideal platform to continue development for so late in its commercial lifespan & SEGA’s upcoming Dreamcast with its in-built online connectivity represented a much better prospect for Warrz’s release.

-While unfortunately, theres not an abundance of information about the game it was known to support a massive amount of players online with the figure of 5,000 being claimed when it was in its Saturn guise.
-The game was actually running on the Dreamcast was showcased at TGS and also multiple articles about the game were published in Dreamcast periodicals of the time.
+While unfortunately, there’s not an abundance of information about the game it was known to support a massive number of players online with the figure of 5,000 being claimed when it was in its Saturn guise.
+The game was actually running on the Dreamcast when it was showcased at TGS’ 99 and also multiple articles about the game were published in Dreamcast periodicals of the time.
 Below you’ll find a contemporary archived article by Gamespot which has some very basic information about the game. © 2000 Gamespot

-Personally, i think Warrz seemed the most commercial title of the two that SHOUEI System had in development for the Dreamcast but it simply wasn’t to be.
+Personally, i think Warrz actually seemed the most commercial title of the two that SHOUEI System had in development for the Dreamcast but it simply wasn’t to be.
 I’m quite convinced that had the company managed to negotiate their way out of the dire financial situation they found themselves in Warrz would been released probably sometime in late ’00 and would’ve had the catalogue code of T-37002M.
 They clearly had a workable version of the game available at the Tokyo Game Show ’99 and the company clearly had no issues with the Dreamcast’s online infrastructure.
 I assume with the cost of launching a massive online multiplayer title probably put any potential licensees of finishing development or publishing the title.